 Landscape Design

 This phase establishes the overall concept, layout, and long-term strategy for your outdoor space.
-A strong plan considers sun exposure, drainage, circulation patterns, materials, planting palettes, lighting, irrigation, and how you want to use the space throughout the year.
+A strong design plan considers sun exposure, drainage, circulation patterns, materials, planting palettes, lighting, irrigation, privacy, architecture, and how you want to use the property throughout the year.

 Maintenance and Fine Gardening

 Once a landscape is installed, it must be nurtured.
-Many homeowners hire design/build firms to manage the maintenance of their gardens, even if those firms didn’t complete the original installation.
-Maintenance teams monitor plant health, prune thoughtfully, replenish soil, manage perennials, and adjust irrigation seasonally.
+Many homeowners hire design/build firms to manage the maintenance of their gardens, even if those firms did not complete the original installation.
+Maintenance teams monitor plant health, prune thoughtfully, replenish soil, manage perennials, adjust irrigation seasonally, and help the landscape mature as intended.

 Credentials, Insurance, and Proper Documentation